Max Hutschenreiter -

-Have you ever been in situation where you want to run sortBy method, to sort content by specific relation on object, but content is paginated also?
+Have you ever been in a situation where you want to run the sortBy method, to sort content by specific relation on an object, but the content is paginated also?

-In that scenario you can only sort per page, and not overall result.
+In that scenario, you can only sort per page and not the overall result.

 So we have:

-At that scenario, it’s time to go to very top of your controller and to append following uses:
+In that scenario, it’s time to go to the very top of your controller and to append the following uses:

 private function paginate($items, $perPage = 5, $page = null, $options = )

 $page = $page ?: (Paginator::resolveCurrentPage() ?: 1);

 $items = $items instanceof Collection ? $items : Collection::make($items);

 return new LengthAwarePaginator($items->forPage($page, $perPage), $items->count(), $perPage, $page, $options);